-Why did the early Church accept Greek philosophy and not Greek mythology?
-Both had a theological worldview.
-It was not as if philosophy was simply one step to faith but Greek philosophy already had a more or less distinct vision of God and man according to which the soul ought to conform.
+Why did the early Church accept some strands of Greek philosophy and not Greek mythology as a whole?
+Both had a theological worldview, one possibly more specific than another.
+It was not as if philosophy was simply within the realm of reason yet as one step to faith, but Greek philosophy already had a more or less distinct vision of God and man according to which the soul ought to conform.
 Accordingly, Plato’s Academy was more like a monastery (seeking God) than today’s university (seeking Information).
 Not only were ancient philosophical schools for discovery and contemplation, but its practices were integral to the end of union with God.
-While not the fullness of Revelation, philosophy manifested aspects of the truth, whereas, the mythological worldview contradicted Revelation, presenting a false image of God and man.
+While not the fullness of Revelation, philosophy manifested aspects of the truth, whereas, the mythological worldview contradicted Revelation, presenting a false image of God and man, i.e. idolatry.

 The Church still struggles with competing mythologies about God and man.
-Currently, she clashes with a type of modern mythology which presents an idol of God and man, seeking to remake all things in its image and likeness.
+Currently, she clashes with many modern idols of God and man, seeking to remake all things in its basic image and likeness.
 Such an idol destroys man because it doesn’t manifest the truth, making him a slave.
 Modern philosophy very often is at the service of such idols, but like Moses it should destroy them.
 If you want a revitalization of Catholicism, pray for a revitalization of philosophy that it may return and follow the example of the midwife of Wisdom, Socrates.
-He is someone I am sure would have been close to the Lord.
+Like Moses, he was an idol smasher, namely, smashing the idols of the city.
+He paid for it with his life.
+I think that after the smashing he would have been open to the Revelation of the true God, thus making him someone who would have been close to the Lord.
+Erasmus echoed the Church Fathers by loosely designating Socrates a saint.
+They were on to something, i.e. the marriage of philosophy and the Word.
+Pray for a revitalization of philosophy because when that suffers the Word suffers.

 When I lived in Washington D.C. there was a group of nuns that accomplished everything.
 They were the hardest working people in the city.
 I once asked them how do they find the time to accomplish all of their work and still find time for other things.
 Their simple answer was prayer.
 Taking the time to pray focused them not only on God but on the task at hand.
 They were not prone to the million little distractions many of us go through because the act of praying disciplined their attention.
 Many of us do not work well because our hearts are divided.
 Kierkegaard said that purity of heart is to will one thing.
 Part of the ascesis of the religious life is learning how to will one thing, ultimately the will of God.